18mr/documentation/jekyll-install.md

            `bundle config build.nokogiri --use-system-libraries`
          - If there is an error with `ffi`, run `bundle update ffi`
          - Following these errors, run `bundle install` again.
+4. If Jekyll is not installed, run `gem install jekyll`

 ## Run the site locally
 1. There are two commands that run the site locally